Nocturne in Black and Gold – The Falling Rocket: Composition

 Nocturne in Black and Gold – The Falling Rocket is fundamentally composed of bleak tones, with three main colors: blue, green, and yellow.
 Restricted in its use of colors, the piece develops a muted yet harmonious composition.The billowing smoke gives the viewer a clear distinction between the water and the sky, where the separation blurs into a cohesive and somber space.
 It is this large avalanche of fog that represents the rocket of the title.
 Dabs of yellow enliven the artwork as exploding fireworks in the misty air.
 The figures watching are almost transparent, their shapes general and simplistic.

-To the left, the artist signed his name in a manner that was clearly influenced by Japanese prints, with thick, straight brushstrokes that appear to imitate Japanese characters.
+To the right, the artist signed his name in a manner that was clearly influenced by Japanese prints, with thick, straight brushstrokes that appear to imitate Japanese characters.
 Influenced by Japanese artists like Utagawa Hiroshige, Whistler spent years perfecting his splatter technique.
 Eventually he possessed the ability to make an object or person with what appeared to be nothing more than a single flick of paint.
 Although Whistler's critics denounced his technique as reckless or lacking artistic merit, it is notable that Whistler spent much of his time with meticulous details, often going so far as to view his work through mirrors to ensure that no deficiencies were overlooked.